jarrodmillman/pose-stats/description.md

 identifying an expanded contributor and user base.
-The activities that will craft this plan includes auditing the two pilot projects, understanding how the existing scientific Python domain stacks, Bioconductor, and Tidyverse work, gathering feedback from the statistical community through interviews and workshops.
+The activities that will craft this plan includes auditing the two pilot projects, understanding how the existing scientific Python domain stacks, Bioconductor, and Tidyverse work, and gathering feedback from the statistical community through interviews and workshops.

 ## Pilot Projects

-We will perform detailed code audits on `YAGLM` and `ISLP`.
-The goal of these audits is to better understand what type of training, support infrastructure, and software development practices these projects need to become rigourous and sustainable open source projects like many existing projects in the scientific Python ecosystem.
+We will perform detailed code and governance audits on `YAGLM` and `ISLP`.
+The goal of these audits is to better understand what type of training, technical & social infrastructure, and software development practices these projects need to become rigourous and sustainable open source projects like many existing projects in the scientific Python ecosystem.